Evangelical Lutheran Church in Jordan and the Holy Land

 The Evangelical Lutheran Church in Jordan and the Holy Land (ELCJHL) is a Lutheran denomination that has congregations in Jordan and the Palestinian Authority.
 First recognized as an autonomous religious community by King Hussein in 1959, the church currently has 2,500 members in six congregations.

-The current bishop is Sani Ibrahim Azar, who was elected in 2017 and consecrated as bishop on 14 January 2018.
-The bishop emeritus, Munib Younan, retains an official role.
-Younan is the former president of the Lutheran World Federation (2010–2017), and remains a member of the ELCJHL Council.
+The current bishop is Imad Mousa Haddad, who was elected in the summer of 2017, and installed on January 11, 2026.

 History

 Early history

 The Evangelical Lutheran Church in Jordan and the Holy Land has its origins in the arrival of German and English Protestant missionaries to Jerusalem in the mid 19th century.
 Protestant missions had begun in the early 19th century, but Protestant Christians had no legal protection in the Ottoman Empire, unlike the Roman Catholics and Greek Orthodox, who were legally protected by treaty.
 In 1840, the King of Prussia, Frederick William IV sent his diplomat, Christian von Bunsen to present a proposal to Queen Victoria of the United Kingdom for the establishment of a joint Protestant bishopric under the protection of both Prussia and the United Kingdom.

 An agreement was reached to establish a joint bishopric of the Anglican Church of England and the Evangelical Church in Prussia, comprising Lutheran, Calvinist and united Protestant congregations, known as the Anglican-German Bishopric in Jerusalem and this was facilitated by the passing of the Bishops in Foreign Countries Act 1841.
 The first Bishop was a Jewish convert, Michael Solomon Alexander, who arrived in 1842.